Primary CNS Lymphoma Treatment (PDQ®)–Patient Version

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-Treatment Options for Primary CNS Lymphoma
+Treatment of Primary CNS Lymphoma

-Recurrent Primary CNS Lymphoma
+Treatment of Recurrent Primary CNS Lymphoma

 To Learn More About Primary CNS Lymphoma